2 Days - 2 People - $200. Can We Camp On A Budget In Algonquin Park?

 Our first challenge took us to Smugglers Notch State Park in Stowe, Vermont.
 It was a wonderful experience and we soaked in the gorgeous fall colors and thoroughly investigated the local food scene.
 Between the charming town of Stowe and the beautiful scenic drives– we certainly proved you don’t need to spend a lot to enjoy a lot!
 We also encountered a few problems along the way and we did end up a bit over budget.
 Our biggest bump in the road came when our camp stove died on our first morning and we were forced to eat out more than we had planned!

-Can We Stay On Budget?
+Can We Stay On Budget At Algonquin Park?

 With the many lessons learned from our first $200 challenge, we are ready to take on a second.
 This time, we’re heading into the heart of the legendary Algonquin Park.
 A beautiful area with diverse plant life, peaceful lakes, and plenty of wildlife, Algonquin Park is a famous and familiar landscape for people around the world thanks to legendary painter Tom Thompson.